 Portrait and Bokeh

-Usually, camera obsessed smartphones make use of software techniques for close up shots but Honor’s 48 megapixels primary camera doesn’t provide close up shots, however, there is a dedicated 2MP super macro sensor, an interesting new approach which to some is not a good selection by Honor but in reality, it can give you some fantastic closeup shots.
+Usually, camera-obsessed smartphones make use of software techniques for close-up shots.
+Still, Honor’s 48 megapixels primary camera doesn’t provide close-up shots; however, there is a dedicated 2MP super macro sensor, an interesting new approach that is not a good selection by Honor.
+Still, in reality, it can give you some fantastic close-up shots.
 The hand needs to be steady, and the distance rightly judged, about 4 cm from the subject, that’s what Honor suggests, but in contrast to the primary lens, this one needs a little bit of practice.
 It can provide you even those detail you might not notice otherwise.
-I could successfully use it in a very few instances for shooting static subjects under proper light.
+I could successfully use it in very few instances for shooting static subjects under proper light.
 It sometimes produces washed-out details even under bright light.
 In my opinion, it’s an exciting addition that might evolve to perfection in the future.